 - Ensured passengers were comfortable during aircraft operations.

-- Planed all menus and coordinated meal requirements.
+- Planned all the menus and coordinated meal requirements.
 Purchased required food and supplies to serve meals and beverages.

 - Provided cabin service and monitored all passengers in flight.